 In the event of an inadvertent failure by either party to give notice set forth in Sections 1 and 2 of the Article, such party may give such notice at any time prior to the termination or automatic renewal date of this Agreement.
 If a notice is given in accordance with the provisions of this Section, the expiration date of this Agreement shall be the sixty-first (61st) day following such notice.
-IN WITNESS WHEREOF the parties hereto have set their hands and seals this day of , 2018 to be effective as of ratification of this Agreement except as to those areas where it has been otherwise agreed between the parties:

-IN WITNESS WHEREOF the undersigned do duly execute the NATIONAL MASTER UNITED PARCEL SERVICE AGREE-MENT and Supplemental Agreements, Riders and/or Addenda.

-For the Employees:
+IN WITNESS WHER REOF the part ies hereto have set their hands and seals thisd ay of , 2023 to be effective as of ratification of the is Agreement e except as to those e areas where it has been otherwise ag greed between the parties: IN WITNESS WHE NATIONAL MASTER UNITED PARCEL SERVICE AGREE- MENT and Supplemental Agreements, Riders and/or Addenda.
+For the Employees: F or the Employer r:

-For the Employer:

-Teamsters United Parcel Service Negotiating Committee (Union) and United Parcel Service, Inc. agree that pursuant to the last paragraph of Article 34, Section 1 (a), the maximum amount of a general wage increase that will be re-allocated to a pension contribution is thirty-five cents (\$0.35).
-The parties will not implement any reallocation of GWI to pension contributions in excess of thirty-five cents (\$0.35) without mutual agreement by the parties and subject to it being ratified by the affected employees.
+Teamsters United Parcel Service Negotiating Committee (Union) and United Parcel Service, Inc. agree that pursuant to the last paragraph of Article 34, Section 1 (a), the maximum amount of a general wage increase that will be reallocated to a pension contribution is thirty-five cents (\$0.35).
+The parties will not implement any real-location of GWI to pension contributions in excess of thirty-five cents (\$0.35) without mutual agreement by the parties and subject to it being ratified by the affected employees.

 United Parcel Service, Inc. (Ohio and New York Corporation) and Teamsters United Parcel Service National Negotiating Committee agree that under Article 26 the Employer may not subcontract feeder movements to outside trucking contractors solely because it is less expensive.

 The parties further agree that this Memorandum of Understanding does not apply to the 2002 Memorandum of Understanding regarding the intent of Article 1, Section 4.

-Teamster United Parcel Service Negotiating Committee (Union) and United Parcel Service, Inc. agree that it was their mutual intent that if a part-time employee completes his assigned duties and leaves work in less than three-and-one-half hours he shall be considered to have forfeited the right to his daily three-and-one-half hour guarantee.
+Teamster United Parcel Service Negotiating Committee (Union) and United Parcel Service, Inc. agree that it was their mutual intent that if a part-time employee completes their assigned duties and leaves work in less than three-and-one-half hours they shall be considered to have forfeited the right to their daily three-and-one-half hour guarantee.
 This shall not affect an employee's right to a minimum three (3) hour daily guarantee.